Merchant151/open_ssh_ports/README.md

 ```bash
 $> sudo apt install fail2ban
 ```
 Then copy the conf files to a local files.
-This will isnure orriginal configuration file is non modified on update.
+This will isnure orriginal configuration file is not modified on update.
 The jail file is where ssh and ban rules are configured whil fail2ban is for general configurations.
 ```bash
 $> cp /etc/fail2ban/fail2ban.conf /etc/fail2ban/fail2ban.local
 $> cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local